 In addition, NNB Nutrition has options available, such as a coconut oil based one (rather than palm fruit), but that comes at a slightly higher price.
 Milk protein options are also available, which make it creamier for use in applications such as MCT coffee creamers for consumers that are fine with dairy.

 When it comes to providing the improved energy, cognition, and performance that MCT oil is capable of, C8Vantage may just be one of the best powdered options available.
-This is why it’s used in award-winning supplements like Nutrex Plant Protein.

 Don’t sleep on NNB Nutrition